 We have achieved this through a series of commissions for the ongoing project The Artists Cinema and by distributing new work by artists along traditional narrative cinema distribution models (Civic Life and Chain).

-If you are an artist and would like advice on bringing your project to a cinema audience, we are happy to provide more detailed information on the following areas; viability of projects, identifying venues, marketing, press campaigns and release strategies, rights negotiation, certification, technical requirements, publicity, budgets and touring projects.
+If you are an artist and would like advice on bringing your project to a cinema audience, we are happy to provide more detailed information on the following areas: viability of projects, identifying venues, marketing, press campaigns and release strategies, rights negotiation, certification, technical requirements, publicity, budgets and touring projects.
 If you are a venue or festival and would like advice on sourcing work, clearing rights and developing audiences for artists’ moving image we would be happy to help.
-In the first instance please contact Catharine Des Forges or David Sin.
+In the first instance please contact Adam Pugh.

 Resources for screening artists' moving image work

-We've put together a new guide for people looking to programme AMI films, please visit our Programming AMI films page.
+For a guide to planning AMI film screenings, please visit our Programming AMI films page.

-For a list of organisations who provide support and distribute artists' moving image work please visit our AMI useful organisations page.
+For a list of organisations that provide support and/or distribute artists' moving image work please visit our AMI useful organisations page.